TynanSylvester/TyD/Readme.md

 ### Table

-Tables begin with a square bracket `[` character.
-Following the square bracket are a list of named records in no particular order.
-The table ends with a matching square bracket `]`.
-Tables can contain any kind of record.
-Elements in a list will often vary in type.

-    AnimalType
-    [
+Tables are collections of named records.
+Tables begin and end with square brackets `[]`.
+Records in a table can be of different types.

+    AnimalType      # A table called AnimalType, describing a type of animal [
         name                bear
         mass                800
         primaryAttack       [ name bite;  damage 60 ]
         secondaryAttack     [ name claws; damage 40 ]
+        flyingMethod        null
         dietCategories
         {
             Meat